hackpompey/sea-change-datasets/README.md

 A racing game where players navigate vessels through the Solent while managing fuel consumption and avoiding emissions alerts.

 **Virtual Harbour Tour**
-Visualisation/tour that identifies and provides information about ships currently in port, using data in this repository or live AIS data[^1].
+Visualisation/tour that identifies and provides information about ships currently in port.

 **Catch of the Day**
 App connecting consumers with fishing vessels to purchase sustainably caught local seafood.